Why Is Motherhood So Hard? (Encouragement for Weary Moms)

 Every struggle of motherhood is an opportunity to practice becoming the woman you want to be.
 When you let the struggles teach you how to laugh instead of weeping, snuggle instead of yelling, and teach instead of barking orders, you are allowing the struggles of motherhood to deepen you.

-When you let the struggles of parenthood teach you how to laugh instead of yelling and respond gently instead of barking orders, you are allowing the calling to shape you into the image of Love. #motherhood #Christianparenting Click To Tweet
+When you let the struggles of parenthood teach you how to laugh instead of yelling and respond gently instead of barking orders, you are allowing the calling to shape you into the image of Love. #motherhood #Christianparenting Share on XWhy Is Motherhood So Hard?
+A Free Devotional for Every Weary Mom:

 Lastly, I have a gift for the woman who has been asking, “Why is motherhood so hard?”
 Would you like to connect with God in ways that breathe fresh life into your weary soul?
 The Weary Woman’s 20-Day Devotional is my free online devotional to help you connect with God in your worn and weary seasons.
 You will find 20 daily readings to help you find refreshment in God’s presence.
 Click here and I’ll send it to your email inbox today!

-These two books are free on Kindle Unlimited or available to purchase in print:
+These books are free on Kindle Unlimited or available to purchase in print:

-Weary mom, God wants to encourage your heart and reveal himself to you as you care for your children.
-My new book, Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares the highs and lows of my motherhood journey.
-I write about miscarriages, birth defects, mom stress, and the struggles every mom faces.
-I also share practical ways to experience God’s freedom, healing, power, and presence.
-Find this life-changing book for free on the Kindle Unlimited plan or for 12.99 in print right here.
-This book will transform your life and revitalize your relationship with the Lord.
-Several reviewers have declared, “Every woman needs to read this book!”
+God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
+Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
+This book will transform your life and revitalize your relationship with the Lord!

-Calling all mothers and daughters!
+Calling all moms and daughters!

-Additionally, my 12-year-old daughter, Bekah, and I wrote a mother-daughter devotional book to help mothers and daughters grow closer together while connecting with God.
-Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith includes 60 devotions with Scripture, commentaries from both of us, conversation starters, and even a shared journaling section.
-Multitudes of mothers, daughters, mentors, and younger women are being transformed by this book!
-You can find your free Kindle Unlimited eBook or buy it in print for just 11.99 right here.
+Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
+We have written two mother-daughter devotionals together.
+Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.